linode/docs/docs/guides/development/frameworks/astro/building-a-website-with-astro/index.md

 #### Running Your Astro Website

-You can use the same steps as in the [Running the Astro Server](/docs/guides/building-a-website-with-astro/#running-the-astro-server) section further above to run your website now.
+You can use the same steps as in the [Running the Astro Server](/docs/guides/building-a-website-with-astro/#running-the-astro-server) section above to run your website locally.

 Navigating to `localhost:3000`, you should see the homepage for your website.